 - 1⁄2 cup dark-brown sugar packed

 - Line two baking sheets with parchment.
 Chop chocolate into 1/4-inch chunks; set aside.
 In a medium bowl, sift together flour, ground ginger, cinnamon, cloves, nutmeg, and cocoa.

 - In a small bowl, dissolve baking soda in 1 1/2 teaspoons boiling water.
-Beat half of flour mixture into butter mixture, then the baking-soda mixture, then the remaining half of flour mixture.
+Beat half of flour mixture into butter mixture.
+Beat in baking-soda mixture, then remaining half of flour mixture.
 Mix in chocolate; turn out onto a piece of plastic wrap.
-Pat dough out to about 1 inch thick; seal with wrap; refrigerate until firm, 2 hours or longer.
+Pat dough out to about 1 inch thick; seal with wrap; refrigerate until firm, 2 hours or more.

 - Heat oven to 325 degrees.
 Roll dough into 1 1/2- inch balls; place 2 inches apart on baking sheets.
 Refrigerate 20 minutes.
 Roll in granulated sugar.
 Bake until the surfaces crack slightly, 10 to 12 minutes.
 Let cool 5 minutes; transfer to a wire rack to cool completely.

 The rules for sharing are simple: If you take a cookie (link from this post to your blog) you should leave a cookie (link from your blog back to this post).

 If you’re linking to a recipe in your Plan to Eat account, you don’t need to bother with “leaving a cookie”.
 Just copy and paste the web address for your recipe from your Plan to Eat account.